-With the intension of broad based tax system, a plethora of changes have been introduced power to tax authorities to interpret tax laws according to their whims and fancies.
-This has generated wide spread corruption in tax departments.
+With the intension of broad based tax system, a plethora of changes have been introduced in the tax structure.
+However both direct and Indirect tax laws are highly complex, with a lot of loopholes which enable the people to avoid as well as to evade taxes.
+In this context Prof. Kaldore observes "there are definitional defects in India's tax system, which gives elaborate power to tax authorities to interpret tax laws according to their whims and fancies.
+This has generated wide spread corruption in tax departments".